Fancy a quick bite with your pint, or something more substantial?

 For a true taste of Dorset, visit the 16th century Castle Inn in Lulworth, close to popular Dorset attractions like Lulworth Cove, Lulworth Castle, Tyneham Village, Bindon Hill, and Durdle Door.
 Fresh, local, perfectly-cooked fish and seafood await you, along with pub classics and Sunday roasts, paired with award-winning Butcombe beers behind the bar.
 Dine alfresco in the courtyard terrace, and bring your four-legged friend along with you!

 The Ostrich in Redcliffe, Bristol

-Perched on the edge of the historic Bristol Harbourside, The Ostrich pub-restaurant attracts both visitors and Bristolian locals with its menu of traditional British pub classics, selection of award-winning Butcombe beer, and its unique range of rums and cocktails – a nod to its nautical heritage.
-Take in the waterside view from the first floor Top Deck bar or enjoy your favourite pub meal in the cosy dining space, from bar snacks and sharing plates, to delicious pies, Sunday roasts and fresh fish caught daily from Brixham.
-In the summer, stop by to see The Ostrich’s dockside airstream, serving Americana-inspired street food, ice cream and boozy treats to the Bristol Harbour masses.
+Perched on the edge of the historic Bristol Harbourside, The Ostrich pubs’ Portside BBQ attracts both visitors and Bristolian locals with its selection of award-winning Butcombe beer, and its unique range of rums and cocktails – a nod to its nautical heritage.
+Take in the waterside view from the first floor Top Deck bar and enjoy your favourite Americana-inspired street food, ice cream and boozy treats while watching the Bristol Harbour masses.